ibouftini/ibouftini.github.io/_portfolio/ai-movement-internship.md

 **Note 1:** The nipple may be obscured or flattened in MLO projections, particularly in cases with significant breast compression.
 The curvature-based approach tackles this issue by intrinsically selecting the point with highest curvature which presents a good fallback solution.

 **Note 2:** Our initial approach for MLO nipple detection implemented a convex envelope computation to optimize execution time, as the convex hull incorporates significantly fewer vertices than the original contour.
+The detection criterion was formulated as:
+$$
+\text{score}(i) = \frac{\lvert\kappa(u_i)\rvert}{d_i + \epsilon}
+$$
-The detection criterion was formulated as $\text{score}(i) = \frac{|\kappa(u_i)|}{d_i + \epsilon}$where $d_i$ is the Euclidean distance from the contour point to the nearest vertex.
+where $d_i$ is the Euclidean distance from the contour point to the nearest vertex.
 Hence, we seek the closest contour point to the vertex with highest curvature.
 However, analysis revealed that this approach resembles to CC view processing by selecting outermost contour points—a suboptimal strategy for MLO views where nipple positions do not consistently manifest at extremal positions.

 #### Graph Construction for Correspondence Analysis